Polarisation/vue-computed-promise/README.md

 In the example above `oneplustwo` is never re-computed.
 The Promise will only be called once (or never if the property is not used in the template).

-To return a Promise which may be re-computed when reactive dependencies change, you will need to return a function which in turn returns a Promise:
+To return a Promise which may be re-computed when reactive dependencies change, you will need to return a parameter-less function which in turn returns a Promise:

 ```
 var vue = new Vue({